nginxinc/NGINX-Demos/coreos-demo/README.md

 # Load Balancing Applications with NGINX Plus in a CoreOS Cluster

+**Note**: To run the demo, you don't have to use Vagrant.
+Copy the template unit files to each machine of your CoreOS cluster, and also make the NGINX Plus Docker image available on each machine.

+See the [blog post]() for more details.

 ## Prerequisites

 The following software must be installed on your machine: